 Ernest Hemingway was ‘compulsory reading’ during my senior school years.

-As a 15 year old I was not terribly impressed with Ernest Hemingway and his writings.
+I was never a fan of Ernest Hemingway and his writings when at school.
 To me his books were old-fashioned, misogynistic and full of scoundrels.
 I was always the non-conformist!

 When Key West was being considered as one of the destinations on our recent trip to Florida I learned that Hemingway House was one of the most popular tourist attractions.
 My interest was piqued!